+With the COVID-19 pandemic changing consumer lifestyles and spending patterns for the foreseeable future, brands will have to re-strategize to deal with this new normal.
+Businesses of all sizes – corporations, small businesses, and start-ups – must find new ways of staying afloat to manage operations and communications as effectively as before.
+With budgets getting reallocated and company priorities shifting accordingly, marketing professionals can adapt nimbly to these changes by learning how to communicate sensitively during times of similar crisis.
 With many parts of the world experiencing varying levels of economic recession, email marketing has proven to be one of the highest ROI digital channels.
 A way of keeping your communication lines open at low cost, emails can help create a new sense of normalcy by directly assisting not only your clients and customers, but also your employees.
 This blog post will demonstrate how email marketing should play a major part in your marketing and communication strategies for the road ahead.

 “It’s not what you say, but how you say it.” – This saying could not have a stronger bearing on marketing messages in these uncertain times.
 Any copy and messaging made now will be perceived very differently than they were before this crisis.
 So, we must be sensitive to our current reality.
 Here are some vital tips to keep in mind when writing email messages:

 While updates on COVID-19 are important, you will need to consider the relevant type of content that will engage your subscribers to hopefully purchase your products.
 For the coming months, your brand must be prepared to adjust its focus accordingly.

 With work-from-home scenarios reshaping work culture and thus influencing when people are shopping online, previous schedules are no longer optimal, so consider how this will impact email timing.